Sarthak-Mukherjee/Food-Delivery/Readme.md

    ```

 3. **Run the Spring Boot backend**
-open HotelManagementApiApplication.java file and run it as java application
+open FoodDeliveryApiApplication.java file and run it as java application

    or